 Less than three years after its restoration and inauguration, the Caminito del Rey (the King’s Litlle Path) has become in its own right one of the best excursions from Malaga.
 But not only that.
 Its success has been a total revulsive in its area.
-Here you will discover why the Caminito del Rey has has become one of the best one day-trip from Malaga.
+Here you will discover why the Caminito del Rey has become one of the best one day-trip from Malaga.

-Firstly, the itinerary crosses the Desfiladero de los Gaitanes, an impressive gap that separates in two a giant rock mass.
+Why is it all that interest in visiting the Caminito del Rey?
+Well, firstly the itinerary crosses the Desfiladero de los Gaitanes, an impressive gap that separates in two a giant rock mass.
 In this place, the path is made up of walkways attached to the rock, one hundred meters above the ground.
 This image irrevocably reminds us of Indiana Jones or any adventure movie.

 From the beginning, they remind us safety standards must be followed, since there is a serious risk if they are not complied with.
-In fact, until now only experienced climbers could have access to this unequal spot.
+In fact until now only experienced climbers could have access to this unequal spot.
 Thanks to its restoration, nowadays anyone who wants to walk almost 8 kilometers can cross this place without any problem.

 The itinerary begins at the Gaitanejo dam, which was built for the production of electricity in 1906.
 From here water was led to a fall of more than one hundred meters to the primitive Salto del Chorro power plant.
 Along this water pipeline a path was built for the maintenance of this infrastructure, and that is what currently forms the Caminito del Rey.